antmicro/distant-rec/README.md

 The `-d` argument produces a file which is then used by `vtr2yml` to produce an input file for the client.
 More strict paths are because we cannot rely on absolute paths from the client machine, as they differ on workers.

+Also please be advised that VPR should be compiled without GTK, as the library most likely will not be present on the worker machines.

 Below is the guide instructing how to run the `vtr_reg_strong` tests using distant-rec.

 1. Create an empty build catalog and make it your current working directory.
 1. Therein, clone the VTR project from our [repository](https://github.com/antmicro).
+1. Change your CWD to `vtr-verilog-to-routing` and compile the software by running `make`.
+1. Once the compilation has finished, go back to the root directory (`cd ..`).
 1. Create a configuration file (described in the [setup](#Setup) section).
 1. Run `./vtr-verilog-to-routing/vtr_flow/scripts/run_vtr_task.pl -d -l vtr_flow/tasks/regression_tests/vtr_reg_strong/task_list.txt`.
 1. Produce a client input file by issuing `vtr2yaml vtr-verilog-to-routing/generated_scripts.txt`.